ArmandI0/FordJhonsonSort/Readme.md

         sort the pair

-    // Step 4: Recursively sort the new pairs output = mergeInsertion(newTab)
+    // Step 4: Recursively sort the new pairs output = recursionSort(newTab)

     sortedList = createEmptyContainer()

-    // Step 5: Merge results
+    // Step 5: Insert the min
-    for each pair in output:
-        if the pair has remaining elements:
-            remember the remaining element
-        add the maximum element of the pair to sortedList add the minimum element of the last pair in output to sortedList
+    add the minimum element of the last pair in output to sortedList

-    // Step 6: Insert remaining elements
-    if there are remaining elements:
+    // Step 6: Insert remaining elements, handling cases where the list has an odd number of elements if there are remaining elements:
         find the correct position in sortedList
         insert the remaining element

-    // Step 7: Insert elements using Jacobsthal sequence jacobIndex = 1
+    // Step 7: Insert all remaining elements using the Jacobsthal sequence
     while insertion is needed:
         calculate the position using Jacobsthal sequence
         insert elements at the calculated positions in sortedList